postandcourier/infant-mortality/four-main-text.md

 “We’ve got a lot of people in Bamberg,” McAlhaney said.
 “We’re not talking about people of our social standing — Medicaid, indigent patients.
 Those are the people who have a hard time getting to Orangeburg.”

 Back in Kershaw County, the Taylors drove 30 miles from their rural home to the hospital in Columbia.
-There, Dr. Scott Sullivan, an MUSC maternal medicine specialist, could talk with Erin Taylor, read her medical tests and consult with her physicians using a secure computer station mounted with a video screen and a rotatable webcam.
+There, Dr. Scott Sullivan, an MUSC maternal-fetal medicine specialist, could talk with Erin Taylor, read her medical tests and consult with her physicians using a secure computer station mounted with a video screen and a rotatable webcam.

 The contraption resembles a “Star Wars” robot.